Beverley Drake: Career

 Upon completion of her training, Drake was hired as one of the first two-woman pilots of the Guyana Defence Force, flying Britten-Norman Islanders.
 Her duties involved flying over Guyana's jungles, without navigational aids, to monitor the bush areas.
 Within six months, she was transferred to Guyana Airways as their first woman pilot and began flying Hawker Siddeley 748s and de Havilland Canada Twin Otters.
 Her flight schedule involved both local flying and international flights to Barbados, Dominica and Trinidad.
 During this time, she married an army major, Randolph Johnson.

-Drake's first son, Kevin was born in 1979 in Guyana and came with she and her husband when they moved to the United States the following year.
+Drake's first son, Kevin was born in 1979 in Guyana and came with her and her husband when they moved to the United States the following year.
 Johnson wanted to pursue career options in New York, but Drake found it difficult to continue flying in Brooklyn.
 She tried to join the US Air Force and pursue other options, but was turned away because she either didn't have the qualifications or wasn't a citizen.
 Four years after Kevin's birth, Drake had her younger son, Kurt.
 Unable to work in aviation, she took a temporary job in 1984 working for Goldman Sachs and joined clubs like the Negro Airmen International, for which she became secretary, and the Black Pilots of New York to keep up with her flying skills.

 The job with Goldman Sachs as an analyst turned into a permanent position, though Drake recognised after the 1987 financial melt-down that it was unstable.
 As a working mother, she had to rely on babysitters, neighbours and friends to help out with her children when she worked nights.
 She also continued her networking with the Black Pilots of New York and when another market crash occurred in 1989, Drake began thinking about returning to aviation.
 One of the fellow members of the pilots club encouraged her apply for a position as a junior investigator at the National Transportation Safety Board (NTSB).